 “We are especially concerned that women’s equality will move backwards in the absence of a strong focus within government and from employers on preventing this from happening – and are urging those in charge of recovery planning to ensure that no young woman is left behind.”

-Ignored, undervalued and underpaid: the impact of coronavirus on young women’s work, finances and wellbeing was based on an online survey between 3 and 21 April to gather the experiences of young women.
-198 young women aged 18-30 took part and shared their experience.
-A link to the report will be available on our website on the day.
+- Ignored, undervalued and underpaid: the impact of coronavirus on young women’s work, finances and wellbeing was based on an online survey between 3 and 21 April to gather the experiences of young women.
+198 young women aged 18 to 30 took part and shared their experience.

-The organisation will be issuing a separate statement ahead of the Equal Pay Act on Friday 29th May.
-If you are looking for a case study or want to receive that statement, please do get in touch using the contact information below.
+- The organisation will be issuing a separate statement ahead of the Equal Pay Act on Friday 29 May.
+If you are looking for a case study or want to receive that statement, please do get in touch.